Avoiding the Chopping Block

 Conversely, the boom-or-bust guys who put up dud games can end your season.
 When three of your players stink in the same week, you’ll need three touchdowns from your tight end on Monday night to avoid getting chopped.

-Strategy No. 2: Avoid early bye weeks
+Draft Strategy No. 2: Avoid early bye weeks

 In my experience, nothing contributes to getting chopped more than bye weeks to your best players.
 Having to bench a star player, without a suitable replacement, makes you a candidate to be chopped.